bpype/blender-studio-pipeline/scripts-blender/addons/lattice_magic/README.md

 ### Influence
 You can choose different deformation shapes for the lattice, such as linear, sharp, smooth, or even donut shaped.

-### Going under the hood
+### Under the hood
-With the lattice control selected, you can see a "Helper Objects" section in the UI.
-This lists two objects which are taking care of things under the hood.
-If you want, you can enable them with the screen icon, which will let you mess with them.
+You can enable helper objects with the screen icons under the "Helper Objects" label.
 This should rarely be necessary though, and you should only do it at your own risk, since there's no way to get these back to their original states once modified.

-## Camera Lattice
+# Camera Lattice
 Camera Lattice lets you create a lattice in a camera's view frame and deform a character (or any collection) with the lattice.

 <video controls src="/media/addons/lattice_magic/camera_lattice.mp4" title="Title"></video>